 You can download my complete CV here.

--I will present my paper "Virtue and External Goods in Aristotle" at the annual meeting of the American Philological Association in New Orleans, January 8-11, 2015
+-I presented my paper "Virtue and External Goods in Aristotle" at the annual meeting of the American Philological Association in New Orleans, January 8-11, 2015

 -I presented my paper "Rawlsian Congruence and the Legacy of Ancient Political Thought" at the conference "Ancient Ideas in the Contemporary World" at the Instituto Lucio Anneo Seneca, Universidad Carlos III Madrid, November 14-15, 2013